Artemis

 iadd [ID] [COMMENT]

 Add an issue, or a comment to an existing issue or comment.
-The comment is recorded as a reply to the particular message. iadd is the only command that changes the state of the repository (by adding the new issue files to the list of tracked files or updating some of them), however, it does not perform an actual commit.
+The comment is recorded as a reply to the particular message. iadd is the only command that changes the state of the repository (by adding the new issue files to the list of tracked files or updating some of them), however, it does not perform an actual commit unless explicitly asked to do so.

 -p, --property